| |

 Represented HHL in industry/professional organizations.

-Baltimore Basilica of the Assumption Restoration - Executive Director
+Baltimore Basilica of the Assumption Restoration - Project Executive

 Lovely Lane United Methodist Church - Baltimore, MD - Project Executive